10 Value Stocks To Invest In Now

 1. Rent-A-Center Inc. (RCII)

 Analysts reported by Yahoo Finance rate the stock a 1.6 on a scale of 1 (strong buy) to 5 (sell).
-The average price target is $46.75 in a range of $27 to $72, which is a slight upgrade compared to April and suggests the $24.99 price as of May 20 represents an opportunity to buy a dip.
+The average price target is $46.75 in a range of $27 to $72, which is unchanged since last month and suggests the $20.52 price as of June 20 represents an opportunity to buy a dip.

 Over 3 billion people, representing about 45% of the world’s population, use a Meta social media platform at least once a month.
-Analysts rate FB a “buy” and predict an average price target of $300.86, which is a slight downgrade compared to April but still well above the stock’s current $193.54 price.
+Analysts rate META a “buy” and predict an average price target of $296.63, which is a slight downgrade compared to May but still well above the stock’s closing price of $157.05 on June 21.

 5. CVS Health Corp.
 (CVS)

 CVS Health is a “boring” retailer/pharmaceutical stock with a pedestrian 15.79 P/E ratio and an attractive 2.32% dividend yield.
-Analysts have a consensus “buy” rating on the stock with an average price target of $117.74, over 24% above the current share price.
+Analysts have a consensus “buy” rating on the stock with a median price target of $119, over 34% above the current share price.

-In one sense, investors can rely on CVS being a defensive stock, as consumers will always need drugs and healthcare products in any type of economy, and at-home COVID tests and vaccines are likely to figure prominently for some time to come — a fact reflected in CVS’s first-quarter 2022 earnings and revenue, which beat analysts’ expectations — not to mention the dividend increase that went into effect in February.
+In one sense, investors can rely on CVS being a defensive stock.
+Consumers will always need drugs and healthcare products in any type of economy, and at-home COVID tests and vaccines are likely to figure prominently for some time to come — a fact reflected in CVS’ first-quarter 2022 earnings and revenue, which beat analysts’ expectations.
+Additionally, CVS’ dividend increase went into effect in February.

 A $10 billion stock buyback CVS has in store could also boost prices.
 However, CVS has a lot riding on its recent acquisition of Aetna and launch of Aetna Virtual Primary Care practices.